c9s/Pux/README.md

-Phux
+Pux
 =============
-Phux is a High Performance PHP Router.
+Pux is a High Performance PHP Router.

-Phux tries not to consume computation time to build all routes dynamically (like Symfony/Routing).
-Instead, Phux compiles your routes to plain PHP array for caching, the compiled routes can be loaded from cache very fast.
+Pux tries not to consume computation time to build all routes dynamically (like Symfony/Routing).
+Instead, Pux compiles your routes to plain PHP array for caching, the compiled routes can be loaded from cache very fast.

-With Phux PHP Extension support, you may load and dispatch the routes 2x faster than pure PHP Phux.
+With Pux PHP Extension support, you may load and dispatch the routes 2x faster than pure PHP Pux.

 MuxCompiler
 --------------------